JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

 ### Collect Azure IoT Hub secrets

 To check telemetry, we need to get an Azure IoT Hub Shared access policy key with `Registry read, write and Device connect` permissions.
-In this example, we use the standard available **iothubowner** policy which has these permissions enabled by default _(Note: in production, always only use specific unique policies for a simple purpose with just the right amount of rights)_
+In this example, we use the standard available **iothubowner** policy which has these permissions enabled by default _(Note: in production, always only use specific unique policies for a single purpose with just the right amount of rights)_

 1. Check the Azure portal.
 The resource group and the IoT Hub should be created by now (otherwise, we were unable to send duty cycles information to it)